Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 Look at the people who lied about it in the FBI that are under investigation for lying.

-Look at the Pfizer warrants that were launched based on this.
+Look at the FISA warrants that were launched based on this.

 Look at a president and his campaign that were attacked by their political opponent with campaign dollars being used to hire people for opposition research purposes.

-So the only thing left for the defense in this case, uh, which is I why I believe the facts and the law warrant a conviction for Michael Sussman is what we call jury nullification.
+So the only thing left for the defense in this case, which is why I believe the facts and the law warrant a conviction for Michael Sussman, is what we call jury nullification.

 And basically that is, and you can, you know, that's why people are so scared about DC.

-But I think with the facts, as we have outlined the witness testimony, the paper testimony, and the documentary testimony, it's gonna be tough.
+But I think what the facts as we have outlined, the witness testimony, the paper testimony, and the documentary testimony, it's going to be tough.

 But the defense is basically saying they're not allowed to straight out argue it because it's illegal.